Adamm00/IPSet_ASUS/README.md

-"./jffs/scripts/firewall whitelist IP" This Bans The IP or Range Specified "./jffs/scripts/firewall whitelist domain" This Requires Manual Input (Only Domains Accepted) "./jffs/scripts/firewall whitelist domain google.com" This Bans the URL Specified
+"./jffs/scripts/firewall whitelist IP" This Bans The IP or Range Specified "./jffs/scripts/firewall whitelist domain" This Requires Manual Input (Only Domains Accepted) "./jffs/scripts/firewall whitelist domain google.com" This Bans the URL Specified "./jffs/scripts/firewall whitelist remove" This Removes All Non-Default Entries

 Here Are Some Example Import Commands;
 "./jffs/scripts/firewall import" This Reads IPSet Save File From /jffs/scripts/ipset2.txt And Saves All IPs To Blacklist